 30 person minimum.

-Escort and driver complimentary with minimum paid
+Escort and bus driver (if applicable) complimentary with minimum paid

 Buffet meal served after the show, featuring herb chicken breast, ham in cranberry-orange sauce, roasted potatoes, Southern green beans, corn pudding, and chocolate cake with white icing.